 Can you imagine a shoe polish company turning into a watchmaker that sells its “Built in Detroit” quartz-powered watches for $500-$1000?
 Well, Shinola, previously a maker of “America’s Largest-Selling Shoe Polish”, is just that company.
-After their brand was acquired by an investment group, the famous trade mark suddenly appeared not only on watches, but also on bikes, all sort of premium-priced leather goods and even soft drinks.
-With this Shinola Wright Brothers limited edition watch (ref.
+After their brand was acquired by an investment group, the famous trademark suddenly appeared not only on watches but also on bikes, all sorts of premium-priced leather goods, and even soft drinks.
+With this limited-edition Shinola Wright Brothers (ref.
 S0100052), the Detroit-based brand starts a whole series of timekeepers paying homage to famous Americans who gave humanity the wings to fly.

-Presented in a cushion-shaped case reminding those gorgeous timekeepers that were all the rage back in 1970s (it is particularly close in styling to the beautiful Heuer Camaro chronograph), the watch features an easily recognizable design of its classic-styled dial, as well as their traditional case back cover that could even be called “signature” if the brand was a little bit less obscure than it actually is.
+Presented in a cushion-shaped case reminding those gorgeous timekeepers that were all the rage back in the 1970s (it is particularly close in styling to the beautiful Heuer Camaro chronograph), the watch features an easily recognizable design of its classic-styled dial.
+There is also their traditional back cover that one could even call “signature” if the brand was a little bit less obscure than it actually is.

 Each mechanism is assembled by hand from over 50 Swiss-made parts.
-Well, if that means that each mechanism is individually tested and inspected for flaws, then I can only say kudos to the Detroit-based company, although I would prefer the watch to be simply equipped with a time-proven ETA automatic or a hand-wound caliber.
+Well, if that means that Shinola individually tests and inspects each and evert caliber for flaws, then I can only say kudos to the Detroit-based company, although I would prefer the watch to simply use a time-proven ETA automatic or a hand-wound caliber.

-Still the main element of the watch -the movement- is dependable and, if you happen to live in the United States, changing a cracked crystal could be quite fast and easy.
+Still, the main element -the movement- is dependable and, if you happen to live in the United States, changing a cracked crystal could be fast and easy.

-In its press release, the American brand states that so far they plan to make no more than 500 individually numbered watches.
-They will be presented in special wooden gift boxes and will be accompanied by some of the brand’s leather accessories.
+So far, Shinola plans to make no more than 500 individually numbered watches.
+They will arrive in special wooden gift boxes and will be accompanied by some of the brand’s leather accessories.